 Hey everyone, Kelly here again from Life Made Sweeter with another easy dinner recipe.
-Noodles of any kind are a favorite at our house.
+Noodles (chow mein, lo mein, pad thai) are a favorite at our house.
 We are always experimenting with different flavors and these Mongolian Chicken Noodles show up regularly around here.

 They are full of flavor and come together in just 30 minutes.
 And the best part?
 These delicious noodles have that same sweet and sticky sauce that everyone loves about P.F.
 Chang’s Mongolian Beef.
 You can satisfy that takeout craving without leaving your house.